 Frequently Asked Questions

 This shrimp and rice soup will keep well in the fridge for around 3 days and is easily reheated on the stovetop.
-When the rice sits, it will absorb a lot of the liquid, so when you reheat it it, you may want to stir in a little extra stock or water to loosen it back up.
+When the rice sits, it will absorb a lot of the liquid, so when you reheat it, you may want to stir in a little extra stock or water to loosen it back up.

 I use long-grain white rice for asopado de camarones, but you can make this with different varieties if you prefer.
 Keep in mind that if you make this with wild or brown rice, the cooking time will need to be increased by around 20 minutes until the rice is fully cooked.